Mnqobi/invoice-microservice/README.md

 # Invoice Microservice
 This service will be used to keep a centralised register of invoices sent to clients

+### This project includes test cases

-Maven clean then build the project, run the jar file then navigate to:
+* Maven clean then build the project, run the jar file then navigate to:
 ## API Docs

 ```sh